 The Six Sources of Influence

-The six sources of influence and specific strategies you’ll need to target are:
+The six sources of influence and specific strategies you’ll need to target are as follows.

 Source of Influence 1 – Personal Motivation